Long-Term Disability Lawyer Serving Greenwich, CT

 CCK Wants to Take Weight of Filing for Long-Term Disability from You

 The legal team serving Greenwich, CT at Chisholm Chisholm & Kilpatrick understands that filing for long-term disability benefits while focusing on a disabling health condition is stressful.
 We can help by keeping track of deadlines, filling out essential paperwork, and functioning as a point of communication between you and your doctors as well as your insurance company.
 We want you to be able to focus on your health while we take care of your claim or appeal.

 Filing a long-term disability claim can be time consuming, and missed steps can lead to a claim denial.
+If you already suffer from a chronic illness, like lung disease, you do not need the additional stress the comes with dealing with insurance companies.
 We will ensure that all steps in the process are taken care of and all evidence and documentation is submitted on time.
 Meeting your deadlines is essential, as missing them can lead to claim denial or loss of rights to benefits altogether.
 Your CCK attorney will keep track of all deadlines so that you do not have to.